cjackson202/AOAI-FED-CIV-Workshop/README.md

             You will be given a paragraph delimited by XML tags.
 Use the following step-by-step sequence to respond to user inputs.

-            Step 1) The user will provide you with a paragraph delimited by triple quotes.
+            Step 1) The user will provide you with a paragraph delimited by XML tags.
 Summarize the paragraph in one sentence with a prefix “Summary:”
             Step 2) Translate the summary from Step 1 into Spanish, with a prefix “Translation:”

             QUERY:

             <paragraph> Artificial intelligence (AI) refers to the simulation of human intelligence in machines that are designed to perform tasks that normally require human intelligence, such as learning, problem-solving, and decision-making.
 AI technology uses algorithms and statistical models to analyze data and make predictions and can be applied to a wide range of fields, including healthcare, finance, and transportation.
 AI is a rapidly growing field that has the potential to revolutionize many industries by increasing efficiency and productivity.
 However, as with any technology, there are also concerns about the ethical implications of AI, such as job displacement and privacy concerns. </paragraph>

+    Note: When implementing the above example, you might encounter a problem in Step 2 of the prompt where the model translates the entire paragraph instead of the single sentence summary.
+This issue is likely to arise when using the gpt-35-turbo model, primarily due to its limitations in reasoning capabilities, which impact its translation proficiency.
+A solution to this minor glitch is the gpt-4 model, which is designed to reason more effectively than the gpt-35-turbo model.

 1. Revise the model to classify the text it is given as either positive, neutral or negative.
 Once classified, have the LLM recognize the adjective it used to classify the text.
 Provide an example to the assitant for the LLM to comprehend tasks.